Despite your best efforts, sometimes your dog’s potty training may not be going exactly according to plan.

 - Next to indoor plants

 Once you’ve found the urine stains, it’s time to clean them up with an enzyme-based cleaner that will neutralize the odors and remove the stain.
-Use our tips for cleaning up potty accidents to make sure you only have to do this once.
+Use our tips and recommended cleaners for cleaning up potty accidents to make sure you only have to do this once.

 Don’t have a blacklight handy, but want to check your floors?
 Check out this “hack” for turning your iPhone flashlight into a makeshift blacklight:

-If you’ve found and cleaned the urine spots on your floors and your dog is still having accidents inside, your dog may have a medical issue (e.g., diabetes, Cushing’s disease, kidney dysfunction, or a UTI) that could be making it more difficult to “be a good dog.”
+If you’ve found and cleaned the urine spots on your floors and your dog is still having accidents inside, your dog may have a medical issue, like diabetes, Cushing’s disease, kidney dysfunction, or a urinary tract infection (UTI), that could be making it more difficult to not go potty indoors.
 If you have concerns, always consult your veterinarian.
-And if they ask you to bring a pee sample by, check out this article on how (and why) to collect a dog’s pee sample.

 Want to experiment with a black light on some fun things in your home?
 Try lighting these up: cotton balls, brown spots on banana peels, some flowers, B-vitamins, and newer US currency over $5 (they have fluorescent bands to prove they’re not counterfeit).